180-Degrees-Consulting-Bristol/spring-24-case/README.md

   * How could you tidy this dataset?
 (Obs, note the amount of NAs)

 * The purpose of this data:
-  * How do you think this data is collected of generated?
+  * How do you think this data is collected or generated?
   * Why do you think this data exists?
   * Why do you think the client asked for our help?